trndnhan/maiservant/README.md

 ## Demo ⛅️

-*Currently, this project is following the **client-server** architecture.
-I will try to convert this project to a **serverless** version so that it can be deployed on Vercel.*

-*For now, please watch this video to take a glipmse of what my project looks like instead!
-Please beware that I will add much more features, so stay tuned!*
+*Please beware that I will add much more features, so stay tuned!*

 *Please also ignore the white gaps at the top and botom of the video.
 I used Canva to make this video, and they won't allow me to edit the video's  size unless I give them money.* 🤑